-In addition, persons who applied for citizenship on or after 11 June 2015 and have been granted citizenship before the coming into force of Bill C-6 will be deemed never to have had the requirement of the intention to reside in Canada (clause 16).
+In addition, persons who applied for citizenship on or after 11 June 2015 and were granted citizenship before the coming into force of Bill C-6 are deemed never to have had the requirement of the intention to reside in Canada (clause 16).

 Finally, the new criteria under Bill C-6 regarding presence in Canada and age limits in relation to knowledge of Canada and knowledge of an official language apply for applications submitted after 11 June 2015, even where the relevant clause has not come into force by an Order in Council.

-Clause 27 provides four separate occasions on which the Governor in Council will order certain clauses to come into force:
+Clause 27 provides five separate occasions on which the Governor in Council will order certain clauses to come into force: